 Co-Director, Voting Rights Project

-Marcia is an adjunct professor at Georgetown University Law Center.
+Marcia has taught as an adjunct professor at Georgetown University Law Center.
 She received her J.D. from Villanova University School of Law and a Bachelor of Science degree in Linguistics from Georgetown University.